Background pattern

 Aricept is not recommended for use in children.

-If you have taken more Ariceptthan you should, consult your doctor, pharmacist, or call the Toxicological Information Service, phone: 91 562 04 20,indicating the medication and the amount used.
+If you have taken more Aricept than you should, consult your doctor, pharmacist, or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount used.

-The symptoms of overdose may include nausea(feeling sick), vomiting(being sick), drooling, sweating, decreased heart rate, low blood pressure (dizziness or dizziness when standing up), breathing problems, loss of consciousness, and seizures.
+Symptoms of overdose may include nausea, vomiting, drooling, sweating, decreased heart rate, low blood pressure, breathing problems, loss of consciousness, and seizures.

-Like all medications, Aricept may cause side effects, although not everyone will experience them.
+Like all medications, Aricept can cause side effects, although not everyone will experience them.

 The following side effects have been reported by people taking Aricept.